Go-Gurt: Sub-brands

 In June 2006, frubes Fizzix, a carbonated yogurt snack, was released under the Yoplait brand.
 This "sparkling yogurt" was originally developed by Lynn Ogden, a professor in the College of Life Sciences at Brigham Young University (BYU), in 1983.
 Ogden obtained a patent in 1997 and finally found an interested licensor at General Mills in 2006.
 BYU receives 55% of the royalties, which will go toward BYU's mentoring program and research, while Ogden receives the rest.
 Fizzix was available in six flavors, but appears to have been discontinued.

 In 2005, frubes Smoothie, a drinkable yogurt for children was released.
 The product currently comes in four flavors: Strawberry Splash, Paradise Punch, Mango Blast, and Wild Berry.

 Internationally

 Outside of the U.S., Go-Gurt is sold as "Yoplait Tubes" in Canada, as "Frubes" in the United Kingdom (previously as a sub-brand of Petit Filous), and was also sold in Japan as "グルト" ("Guruto").
 The name was a play on words, as it evoked the sound of gulping a liquid and incorporated part of the Japanese transliteration of yogurt, ヨーグルト (Yo-Guruto).
-Go-Gurt is also available in Australia where they are known as "Yoplait Go-GURT" or simply "Go-GURT".
-There is also another brand available in Australia, known as "Yoplait Smackers," aimed at young girls.
+Go-Gurt was also available in Australia until 2016, where they were known as "Yoplait Go-GURT" or simply "Go-GURT".
+During its availability another brand available was also in Australia, known as "Yoplait Smackers," aimed at young girls.